 Imagine this scene: Johnny Dumbass comes to work sporting a number 27 Ravens jersey dragging a mannequin dressed as the football players fiancée.
 I have blogged how I like group costumes because it incorporates teamwork, but it is easy to cross the line.
-If Johnny skipped the mannequin and Suzy Nosense shows up on Ray Rice’s arm sporting some bruises applied via makeup, the HR department suddenly became the unified group.
-The team in HR puts their hands to the middle of their athletic inspired huddle and on the count of three, the battle cry is heard through out the company.
+If Johnny skipped the mannequin and Suzy No-sense shows up on Ray Rice’s arm sporting some bruises applied via makeup, the HR department suddenly became the unified group.
+The team in HR puts their hands in the middle of their athletic-inspired huddle and on the count of three, the battle cry is heard throughout the company.
 “Bitches, it’s on.
 Not on our watch!”

-Johnny and Suzy knew they were pushing the envelope when they got delusional about their tasteless halloween costume.
-They laughed, they talked, and in the end, they mistook their laughter as mutual support and went with it.
+Johnny and Suzy knew they were pushing the envelope when they got delusional about their tasteless Halloween costume.
+They laughed, they talked, and in the end, they mistook their laughter for mutual support and went with it.

-Yes, I am turning into PreacherHR here.
-I can support alcohol, video games, and even massages in the workplace, But every year, there is a dumb ass that doesn’t realize he or she is cutting their career short by wearing a tasteless Halloween costume at an wrong time and the wrong place.
+I can support alcohol, video games, and even massages in the workplace, But every year, there is a dumb ass that doesn’t realize he or she is cutting their career short by wearing a tasteless Halloween costume at a wrong time and the wrong place.
 The house of your employer would be that place and 9-5 would be that time.

 Here is the thing.
 Very few HR departments will have the courage to pull the employee out of their desk, sit them down in a small room, place their index finger 3 inches in front of their face and wave that finger back and forth while asking “WTF were you thinking dumb ass”.